chrisgaun/k8s-in-cloud-hands-on-training/docs/3-build-cluster.md

 127.0.0.1:8001/ui
 ```

+Would accessing the Dashboard be the same on other instances of Kubernetes - e.g. not public cloud?
+Yes, but you can also access the Dashboard in other ways, including https://<IP of master node>/ui

-## 4. Close the Dashboard or Open New Command Line
+## 4. Open New Command Line

 To continue to use the CLI, open a new command prompt with the proxy running in the other one.